Azure/terraform-azurerm-avm-res-network-virtualnetwork/examples/existing_vnet_peering/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the Azure Virtual Network module
+# Example of Virtual Network peering with pre-existing virtual networks

-This shows how to create and manage Azure Virtual Networks (vNets) using the minimal, default values from the module.
+This code sample shows how to create and manage peerings for pre-existing virtual networks.

 ```hcl
 terraform {